BarleyFlour/VisualAdjustments2/README.md

 ##

-## Features in Visual Adjustments that are not in Visual Adjustments 2
+## Features in Visual Adjustments that are not in Visual Adjustments 2 (List may not be complete)
 * Overrides.¹
 * View Overrides (This is planned though)
 * Individual custom colors for Hair, Skin, Etc.¹